Courtesy of Wally S, Pleasantdale SK

 When you do want to make more money beyond that, then go shopping for new plots.
 Thinking in terms of 1,000 sq. ft. segments makes it easy and cheap to find more land.
 And with all the experience you have under your belt, along with the SPIN system’s benchmarks, you can quickly figure out how each of these plots can add $1k – $3k to your revenue.
 Getting from $50k to $100k+ becomes a series of calculated expansions, calibrating your cropping intensity, and choosing your crops.
 The permutations are endless, but when you farm by the numbers, your rewards are very clear.

-BEST WAY TO LEARN FARMING IS TO LEARN FARMING BY THE NUMBERS.
-GUIDE # 18 SPIN CROP PROFILES HAS OVER 40 DATA POINTS INCLUDING SEEDING RATES, YIELDS AND REVENUE BENCHMARKS HERE.
+BEST WAY TO LEARN HOW TO MAKE MONEY FARMING IS TO LEARN FARMING BY THE NUMBERS.
+GUIDE # 18 SPIN CROP PROFILES GIVES YOU PLENTY HERE.
 YOUR PURCHASE COMES WITH FREE TRIAL MEMBERSHIP IN THE SPIN ONLINE SUPPORT GROUP WHERE YOU CAN CONTINUE LEARNING FROM THOSE WHO ARE MEETING AND EVEN SURPASSING SPIN BENCHMARKS.